The Washington D.C. Training Institute for Couples Therapy with Jette Simon

 The primary focus of Session III is on clinical practice and supervision of client sessions.

-Processes demonstrated and practiced in Part III includes:
+Processes demonstrated and practiced in Session III includes:

 • Re-visioning the relationship.

-• Understanding the concept of the imago and the role it plays in partner selection and the subsequent stages of a couple’s relationship;
+Participants will obtain understanding of the concept of the imago and the role it plays in partner selection and subsequent stages of the relationship.

-• Learning how to assist couples in increasing validation and empathy to achieve a deeper level of commitment and intimacy.
+Participants will learn and demonstrate skills to assist couples in increasing validation and empathy, and achieving a deeper level of commitment and intimacy.

 Admission Requirements